Top Tips and Tricks for Treating Venous Disease

 Here are our top healthy vein tips for people who work on their feet:

 There is no better practice for healthy circulation than movement.
 Improving your circulation and muscle tone can decrease your risk of developing varicose veins.
 If you work seated at a desk, or even standing in one position for a long amount of time, set a timer that reminds you to get up and stretch your legs for a few moments every 20 minutes.
 Take a walk to get a glass of water, run a flight of stairs, take a walk around the block, or do anything that helps you get the blood pumping in your legs.
-Walking is a great way to get blood flowing and promote healthy circulation in your veins.
-Make sure to consult with your doctor on the appropriate level of activity for your body.
+Walking is a great way to get the blood flowing and promote healthy circulation in your veins.
+Make sure to consult with your Hollywood vein doctor on the appropriate level of activity for your body.

 Elevate Your Legs